kai-niu/dimstore/README.md

 * Unit Testing: since the feature store is a piece of software, therefore it has bugs, sloppy codes.
 The current code coverage is sloppy (about 45% percentage and the target is >= 85%), so help on writing unit tests is very much needed.
 * Feedbacks: try out the package in your DS pipeline and see how it works.
 * New Features: add new features to the package. e,g., add Mongo DB as a new persist layer.
+* Issues: The issues are these specific tasks need the help, so feel free to fork the repo and start working on them.